RudolphRiedel/FT800-FT813/README.md

 ## Structure

-This library currently has six files that I hope are named to make clear what thsese do:
+This library currently has six files that I hope are named to make clear what these do:

 - EVE.h - this has all defines for FT81x / BT81x itself, so here are options, registers, commands and macros defined
 - EVE_commands.c - this has all the API functions that are to be called from an application